 In 1998 the shorebird group of the Royal Netherlands Institute for Sea Research (Royal NIOZ) launched a color ring program on red knots Calidris canutus islandica and C. c. canutus.
-Since the late eighties the species has been studied by our research group which is based on the island of Texel in the Dutch Waddensea.
-As of November 2017, 8.270 red knots have been captured and provided with color-rings in the Dutch Waddensea, 3.330 birds at the Banc d'Arguin in West Africa (Mauritania), 133 in the Waddensea of Schleswig-Holstein (Germany), 645 along the Atlantic coast of France and 21 in southern Portugal.
+Since the late eighties the species has been studied by our research group which is based on the island of Texel in the Dutch Wadden Sea.
+As of August 2022, 10.600 red knots have been captured and provided with color-rings in the Dutch Wadden Sea, 4.040 birds at the Banc d'Arguin (Mauritania) and 75 at the Bijachos Archipelago (Guinea-Bissau) in West Africa, 160 in the Wadden Sea of Schleswig-Holstein (Germany), 1.010 along the Atlantic coast of France.
 The aim for the coming years is to color-ring approximately 500 red knots annually in the Netherlands and 200 annually in Mauritania.
-From 2015 onwards, red knots will also be color-ringed (again) on the mudflats in the vicinity of La Rochelle in southern France.